modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 inside Modin Dataframe's partitions.

-An honor of converting high-level pandas API calls to the ones that are understandable by the corresponding backend's implementation belongs to the Query Compiler (QC) object.
+An honor of converting high-level pandas API calls to the ones that are understandable by the corresponding execution implementation belongs to the Query Compiler (QC) object.

 .. _query_compiler_def: